arturhayne/language-level-test/readme.md

 There is a specific area to define the amount of test questions as well as the amount of questions by type and level.
 This area just can be accessed by system the administrator.

+## Project Model Canvas

 ## Requirements

-### First Part: Question Creation

-- Questions have answers
-- Questions have only 1 right answer
-- There must be at least 2 answers for each question
-- There must be at least 2 answers for each question
+- Adding/Deleting/Updateing Question
-- There are three kind of questions: grammar, listening and reading
+- 4 kind of questions: grammar, reading, listening, writing
-- Questions can be associated with just one text (reading) or just one audio (listening), or nothing (grammar)
-- Doesn't exist answer without question
-- Each question has a statement
+- Each objective question has just one right answer
-- Each question has a level: 1-6
+- Each objective question has at least two answers
+- The test should be created following specified levels of each type
+- The test should be created with random questions
+- Tests can not have questions without answers
+- Result at the end of the test

+## Deliverables

+1. Questions Creation Module
+2. Test Creation Module
+3. Answers recording Module
+4. Test Configuration
+5. Users roles and management
+6. Updateing and deleting questions

 ## Backlog